-ALERT: Appointments are needed for all Optical services (e.g., shop for glasses, adjustments, and repairs).
+Appointments are recommended for Optical services (e.g., shop for glasses, adjustments, & repairs).
 Book now.
+Walk-ins welcome.

 Eye Care Information